 Businesses small and large need someone to take care of basic logistics.
 That may include everything from calendar management to note-taking to data entry.
 For help, many managers turn to virtual assistants.

 The business owners and leaders that have "the best success" with virtual assistants "see this person as an extension of who they are versus just some secretary," says Bryan Miles, co-founder of virtual assistant staffing company BELAY.
-If you're organized, detail-oriented, good at communication, and interested in helping a business grow, virtual assisting might be for you.
+If you're organized, detail-oriented, good at communication, and interested in helping a business grow, virtual assisting might be a great way for you to earn extra cash.

 Some jobs require as little as five hours a week or as many as 25.
 The average rate of a virtual assistant is $19 per hour, according to ZipRecruiter.
 You can find job postings for virtual assistants on sites like Upwork or ZipRecruiter, or on the virtual assistant jobs group on Facebook.